 A window will open that asks what kind of Intent you want to create:

-- Quick answer Intent: Just quickly write a few phrasings and the chatbot’s answer to create many Intents and their answers in a few minutes.
+- Quick answer Intent: Just quickly write a few phrasings and the chatbot’s answer to create many Intents and their answers in a few minutes – not relevant if the answer needs to be a scenario.

 - Import Intents (more to come on this later): A functionality that will allow you to import Intents and their answers from a simple CSV file.